-Carmen G. Rivera currently serves as the Assistant Vice President of Communications & External Affairs for VIP Community Services, Bronx NY.
+Carmen G. Rivera serves as Chief Vocational and Community Affairs Officer for VIP Community Services.
 Carmen served on the Board of Directors of VIP Community Services for 35 years, where she served as its Chair for 20 years.
 Ms. Rivera is an active community organizer and activist who facilitated a myriad of community partnerships throughout her 42-year history with the organization.

 Ms. Rivera was born in Bayamon, in Puerto Rico and is the third of six children.
 Her bilingual and bicultural background provided her with sensitivity to the plights of the influx of immigrants and those with language barriers.
 She began a career of volunteerism; most notably at her local parish of St Anthony’s where a local priest (Rev. Father Robert Banome) helped to nurture her thirst for spiritual ministry and activism.
 These ecumenical efforts helped to propel the Bronx leaders into providing housing for the poor, food for the hungry, and treatment for those suffering from chemical dependency.
 Ms. Rivera became a leader in provision of those services in her community.

 Her community leadership has spanned decades.
 Carmen has served on Community Board 9 for 17 years, and held a post on the Executive Committee for 9.
 Ms. Rivera also served for 14 years as Housing Chairperson.
 Ms. Rivera honorably served as parish trustee for 18 years, and President of Parish Council for Church of St. Anthony.
 Ms. Rivera serves as a mentor and leader to young girls ages 7–18 years.
 She provides spiritual mentorship and community projects to create future Latina leaders.
 She also serves as a member of the Executive Committee of Discovery for Justice Coalition, a nonprofit organization that advocates for criminal justice reform.